 “In this well researched and theoretically sophisticated book, Magnus Paulsen Hansen sheds new and important light on the moral economy of activation.”
 Daniel Béland, McGill University

 “This book is an absolutely necessary and vital contribution to comparative and cross-national study into how social policy, obsessed by the idea of activation, became mired in a detailed moralisation of those who are among the most vulnerable to the vagaries of contemporary capitalism, the unemployed.”
 Mitchell Dean, Copenhagen Business School

 "Drawing on French pragmatism in a highly original way, Hansen is able to nuance and shed new light on activation research as we know it.
 A most welcome contribution!"
 Kerstin Jacobsson, University of Gothenburg

-Magnus Paulsen Hansen is an assistant professor of political sociology at Roskilde University.
+Magnus Paulsen Hansen is Assistant Professor of Political Sociology at Roskilde University.
 He specializes in the role of ideas and evaluation in the legitimation of welfare state transformations.

 The active turn(s);

 PART I: MODELLING;

 From looking backwards to forwards;

 PART III: PATTERNS;